Frequently Asked Questions

 Yes, Recompose is a licensed funeral home.
 Our staff includes licensed funeral directors and we provide transport, ceremonies, and funeral arrangements as well as human composting.

-Our Seattle location is located at 4 S. Idaho Street in SODO’s Industrial District.
+We are located at 4 S. Idaho Street in Seattle’s Industrial District.
 We are open by appointment only.
-Get directions to Recompose.

 Thank you for your interest in supporting Recompose.
 Unfortunately, because Recompose is subject to employment laws, we are not eligible to take on volunteers or unpaid interns.
 We are grateful for your offer and are sorry to have to decline.
 There are a lot of great organizations doing similar work who can take volunteers, we suggest seeking out advocacy groups around ecological death care or hospice volunteer programs in your area.
 You can also check out our Jobs page or sign up for our newsletter to hear about potential future paid positions.